KevinTang2318/cp_dpo/README.md

 You would also need to install the `transformers` library and all its dependency on the VM to successfully run inference for Llama3.

-## Computational Resource Requirements for data generation and analysis
+## Computational Resource Requirements for DPO fine-tuning
 Please install the necessary packages by running:
     ```
     pip install -r requirements.txt